jblance/mpp-solar/docs/MQTT_Influx_Grafana.md

 * Make sure paho-mqtt is installed
 `sudo pip install paho-mqtt`

-* Check what is stored in influx
+To check what is stored in influx
 * log in to influx `influx`
 * at influx prompt use the DB created `use home`
 * show all the 'tables' `show measurements`